-Principal duties: Teaching undergraduate and graduate courses and contributing to curriculum updates and innovations; mentoring graduate students and supervising their research; developing and directing a successful, extramurally funded research program; participating in departmental and university shared governance; and contributing to professional and public service.
+Responsibilities: Teaching undergraduate and graduate courses and contributing to curriculum updates and innovations; mentoring graduate students and supervising their research; developing and directing a strong, extramurally funded research program; participating in departmental and university shared governance; and contribution to professional and public service.

 Position Type: This position is Full Time: 100% It is anticipated this position requires work be performed in-person, onsite, at a designated campus work location.

-Degree and area of specialization: Ph.D. in Electrical Engineering, Computer Engineering, or closely related field.
+Degree and area of specialization: Ph.D. in Electrical Engineering or closely related field.

-Minimum number of years and type of relevant work experience: The successful candidate will have an excellent academic record, a vision for an innovative, significant and impactful research program and the skills to implement it, and a commitment to high-quality undergraduate and graduate instruction and mentoring.
+Minimum number of years and type of relevant work experience: Candidates will have an excellent academic record, a vision for an innovative, significant and impactful research program and the skills to implement it, and a commitment to high-quality undergraduate and graduate instruction and mentoring.